 Complaints Against a Health Carrier

-If working directly with the health carrier doesn't satisfy your concerns, you may wish to file a written complaint with DIFS.
-You can obtain a complaint form and instructions for filing a written complaint from our web site (click here for the health coverage complaint form) or by calling DIFS toll free at 1-877-999-6442.
-We will send the health carrier a copy of your complaint and ask them to explain its position.
+If working directly with the health carrier doesn't satisfy your concerns, you may wish to file a complaint with DIFS.
+We will send the health carrier a copy of your complaint and ask them to explain their position.
 Health carriers are required by law to respond to DIFS.
-We will review all of the facts to make sure the health carrier has followed its contract with you, and that it has also complied with insurance rules and laws.
+We will review the facts to make sure the health carrier has followed its contract with you and that it has also complied with insurance rules and laws.

 Health Coverage Grievances and Appeals

-Under Michigan laws, each health carrier must establish an internal formal grievance process.
+Under Michigan laws, each health carrier must establish an internal grievance process.
 This process provides the member or their authorized representative an avenue to seek resolution when there has been an adverse determination.
-For more information on the internal grievance process, click here.

 The Patient's Right to Independent Review Act (PRIRA) is a Michigan law that provides patients with appeal rights due to adverse decisions made by health carriers regarding a denial, reduction, or termination of health care services.
 The PRIRA external review process applies after the patient has exhausted the health carrier's internal grievance process.